A Nonlinear Variant of Ball's Inequality: A Regularised Effective Lieb's Theorem

 \subsection{Definition of \texorpdfstring{$G_{x,\tau,j}$}{Gxtj}}

 We shall now define the gaussian arising in the statement of Theorem \ref{NBall1} using Theorem \ref{impefflieb}.
-In order to do this, we need to find a way of globally applying Theorem \ref{impefflieb} to our manifold context, and to this end, we define $\mathcal{F}_x$ to be the set of feasible Brascamp--Lieb data with domain $T_xM$ and codomains $T_{B_1(x)}M_1,...,T_{B_m(x)}M_m$, and we consider the following set
+In order to do this, we need to find a way of globally applying Theorem \ref{impefflieb} to our manifold context, and to this end, we define $\mathcal{F}_x$ to be the set of $m$-tuples $\txtbf{L}:=(L_j)_{j=1}^m$ consisting of surjections $L_j:T_xM\rightarrow T_{B_j(x)}M_j$ such that $(\txtbf{L},\txtbf{p})$ is a feasible Brascamp--Lieb datum, and we consider the following set